 Risk-Based Vulnerability Management (RBVM) - a better way to add context to your vulnerability management program.

-In July 2021, a consortium of international government agencies issued a joint cybersecurity advisory detailing the top 30 vulnerabilities that threat actors exploited in 2020 and throughout 2021.
-Of those vulnerabilities, four of the most targeted vulnerabilities were associated with technologies that sit on the perimeter of your network and are publicly accessible to the Internet.
+In July 2021, a consortium of international government agencies issued a joint cybersecurity advisory detailing the top 30 common vulnerabilities and exposures that threat actors exploited in 2020 and throughout 2021.
+Of those exploitable vulnerabilities, four of the most targeted vulnerabilities were associated with technologies that sit on the perimeter of your network and are publicly accessible to the Internet.
 These included Pulse Secure VPN, Fortinet VPN, Accellion data transfer application, and Microsoft Exchange.

 Attackers target perimeter devices and services for two main reasons.
 First, it’s what they can see since they are publicly visible.
-Second, they serve as access points into the internal environment.
+Second, they serve as attack vectors and access points into the internal environment.
 While threat actors have always targeted the perimeter defenses of organizations, the increase in remote work has brought increased risk as companies struggle to adopt new technologies.
 This poses a more pronounced risk for organizations that have a large legacy of on-premise infrastructure and have not yet adopted cloud technologies as the transition is more difficult, timely, and costly to accomplish.
 Ransomware threat actors can recognize the hallmarks of these legacy environments from the outside, which enable easier lateral movement and deployment of ransomware for the actors upon entry.
 This results in larger disruption to the environment and longer downtime for business operations.

 This leads us to another fact that stands contrary to popular public opinion: the majority of attacks are not overly sophisticated and do not use “zero day” vulnerabilities (vulnerabilities that have not yet been publicly released) to gain access into an environment.
-For threat actors targeting your environments, including ransomware groups, it is about finding a single weak link, one small oversight or gap in security that can yield a great return.
+For cyber threat actors targeting your environments, including ransomware groups, it is about finding a single weak link, one small oversight or gap in security that can yield a great return.

 Establish the Context, Then Act